digitalpolygon/polymer-pantheon-drupal/docs/file_setup.md

 ## Quicksilver

-The `pantheon:quicksilver-scripts:inject-hooks` command will inject Drupal deployment workflow scripts into the project's `pantheon.yml` file.
+The `pantheon:quicksilver-scripts:inject-hooks` (possibly run as part of `pantheon:files:setup:drupal`) command will inject Drupal deployment workflow scripts into the project's `pantheon.yml` file.
 The steps are the equivalent of running `drush deploy`.

 The commands are broken out individually because Quicksilver script execution times out after 2 minutes.
 Instead of having a single command that can time out